Direct Access for Conjunctive Queries with Negations: Direct Access and Ordered relational circuits

-\paragraph*{Direct access.} We now show how the precomputation from \cref{lem:precomputation-complexity} allows us to get direct access for \ocircuit{s}.
+We now show how the precomputation from \cref{lem:precomputation-complexity} allows us to get direct access for \ocircuit{s}.
 We first show how one can solve a direct access task for any relation as long as we have access to very simple counting oracles.
 We then show that one can quickly simulate these oracle calls in \ocircuit{s} using precomputed values.

-An example of how the algorithm will work is shown in \cref{fig:da}. \cref{sfig:da7} show the paths taken in the circuit to evaluate the \(7^{\mathsf{th}}\) tuple in the circuit.
+\begin{exa} An example of how the algorithm works is shown in \cref{fig:da}. \cref{sfig:da7} shows the paths taken in the circuit to evaluate the \(7^{\mathsf{th}}\) tuple in the circuit.
 The main idea resides in the fact that we can connect \da{} with counting tasks.
 If we want the \(7^{\mathsf{th}}\) tuple in the circuit, we cannot assign \(x_1 \gets 0\), since we know that there are only \(4\) possible extensions in that case.
 We should however assign \(x_1 \gets 1\), since there are \(10\) possible assignments with \(x_1 \leq 1\).
 We then move down the circuit and search in the new gate, but we have to adapt the index since \(4\) of the possible extensions have been discarded (because they involve assigning \(x_1 \gets 0\)).
 We are now therefore looking for the \(3^{\mathsf{rd}}\) tuple in this subcircuit.
+Again, assign $x_2 \gets 0$ will only give $2$ possible extensions, which is not enough to find the third solution.
+Assign $x_2 \gets 1$ however is enough since there are $4$ assignments with $x_2 \leq 1$.
+We hence set $x_2 \gets 1$ and proceed with the last decision-gate.
+By assigning $x_2 \gets 1$, we discarded $2$ extensions, so we are now looking for the first answer in this last decision-gate, which is obtained by setting $x_3 \gets 1$.
 We continue the search in this manner until reaching a terminal gate.